 - Developmental Psychology

 - Cultural issues in psychology

 Graduates who complete an accredited teacher education program and a period of supervised teaching may take the state proficiency exam to obtain a teaching license.
 Continuing education is required to maintain licensing.
 Additional certification is voluntary.
 The National Board for Professional Teaching Standards ( www.nbpts.org) is the most widely recognized certification board in the teaching profession.
 They do not offer certification specifically for psychology teachers; however, those with a background in this field may be eligible for the generalist certification.

 Employment Outlook and Salary Information

-Employment of postsecondary teachers is expected to grow as fast as the national average for all jobs during 2010-2020, according to the BLS.
-The median annual salary for postsecondary teachers of psychology was $68,020 as of 2012 (www.bls.gov).
+Employment of postsecondary teachers is expected to grow 13%, faster than the national average for all jobs, during 2014-2024 according to the BLS.
+The median annual salary for postsecondary teachers of psychology was $70,260 as of 2015 (www.bls.gov).